HydranceAK/Upgraded-100km-h-3d-Printed-RC-Car/README.md

 This is my final and best version of my 3d printed RC Car series.
-Upgraded with metal differentials, metal axles, improved suspension, larger frame, more space for adjustments, and an overall polished andimproved design, this will likely be my final attempt at making the perfect 3d printed RC Car.
+Upgraded with metal differentials, metal axles, improved suspension, larger frame, more space for adjustments, and an overall polished and improved design, this will likely be my final attempt at making the perfect 3d printed RC Car.

-Im making this project because my previous build, the 60km/h RC Car, is too weak and the gears snap under high load.
-This makes it very annoying to drive as you need to constantly rebuild it.
-This new design, with the full metal drive train, should never require replacement.

-_****PROJECT STILL IN WORKS****_
+This RC Car is nearly have the price to any premade online rc car you will find.
+This car comes with perks of being completely customizable.
+All source files are provided for completely free, you can make any changes and share for others to use.
+You can buy replacements parts for dirt cheap, and print anything for under $0.50 if your car breaks.

+Instruction & Assembly Manual: (WILL RELEASE IN WITHIN 1-2 WEEKS OF MODEL RELEASE)

+_****PROJECT STILL IN WORKS, DO NOT DOWNLOAD OR PRINT FILES UNTIL THIS TEXT IS GONE, UNFINSHED MODEL WILL RESULT IN CAR NOT WORKING****_

 Features